AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: hexadecimal

 To display memory contents, enter the address using the C hexadecimal notation:
-0xabcd, or the name of a variable, e.g foo, in the *Location* text entry.
+0xabcd, or the name of a variable, e.g foo, in the :guilabel:`Location` text entry.
 In the latter case, its address is computed automatically.
-Then either press *Enter* or click on the *View* button.
+Then either press :kbd:`Enter` or click on the :guilabel:`View` button.
 This will display the memory with the corresponding addresses in the bottom text area.

 .. index:: ASCII

-You can also specify the unit size (*Byte*, *Halfword* or *Word*), the format (*Hexadecimal*, *Decimal*, *Octal* or *ASCII*), and you can display the corresponding ASCII value at the same time.
+You can also specify the unit size (:guilabel:`Byte`, :guilabel:`Halfword` or :guilabel:`Word`), the format (:guilabel:`Hexadecimal`, :guilabel:`Decimal`,
+:guilabel:`Octal` or :guilabel:`ASCII`), and you can display the corresponding ASCII value at the same time.

-.. index:: key

-The *up* and *down* arrows as well as the :kbd:`Page up` and :kbd:`Page down` keys in the memory text area allows you to walk through the memory in order of ascending/descending addresses respectively.
+The :kbd:`up` and :kbd:`down` arrows as well as the :kbd:`Page up` and :kbd:`Page down` keys in the memory text area allows you to walk through the memory in order of ascending/descending addresses respectively.

 Finally, you can modify a memory area by simply clicking on the location you want to modify, and by entering the new values.
-Modified values will appear in a different color (red by default) and will only be taken into account (i.e written to the target) when you click on the *Submit changes* button.
-Clicking on the *Undo changes* or going up/down in the memory will undo your editing.
+Modified values will appear in a different color (red by default) and will only be taken into account (i.e written to the target) when you click on the :guilabel:`Submit changes` button.
+Clicking on the :guilabel:`Undo changes` or going up/down in the memory will undo your editing.

-Clicking on *Close* will close the memory window, canceling your last pending changes, if any.
+Clicking on :guilabel:`Close` will close the memory window, canceling your last pending changes, if any.

 .. _Using_the_Source_Editor_when_Debugging:

 Using the Source Editor when Debugging
 ======================================

-.. index:: source file
-.. index:: editing
-.. index:: debug

 When debugging, the left area of each source editor provides the following
 information: